-• A beautiful indoor chapel and an open-air outdoor chapel
+• Peaceful indoor and an outdoor chapels

-• Community room with a piano
+• Community room with a grand piano

 • Screened-in porches and landscaped outdoor gardens

-• Large doorways allowing bed- or wheelchair-bound patients to access gathering spaces away from their private suites
+• Large doorways, allowing bed- or wheelchair-bound patients to access gathering spaces away from their private suites

-• A full-service kitchen and dining room with staff to prepare meals for patients and provide minimal-cost options for families and guests
+• A full-service kitchen and dining room with staff to prepare meals for patients and provide options for families and guests

 • Guest showers and laundry facilities for family use